Table of Contents

-One clinical example of deletion is cri-du-chat syndrome (French for “cat’s cry”), which means that a deletion has occurred in the short arm of chromosome 5 (5p).
-The name of this disease stems from the cat-like cries made by children affected, they have a small head and are mentally retarded children.
+One clinical example of deletion is cri-du-chat syndrome (French for ‘cat’s cry’), which means that a deletion has occurred in the short arm of chromosome 5 (5p).
+The name of this disease stems from the cat-like cries made by children affected, they have a small head and an intellectual disability.

 - Tandem arrangement (a bc bc d) happens when the repeated segment is near the centromere as shown with bc above, then the centromere is in position d.

 - Reverse tandem duplication (a bc cb d) happens when the duplicated part is in reverse position as opposed to the normal pattern of the original segment i.e. the repeated segment is cb instead of bc.

 - Displaced tandem duplication happens when the segment is repeated somewhere away from its original location.
 It can be on the same arm (homobrachial displacement) or on the other arm (heterobrachial displacement).

 - Transposition duplication happens when a segment is duplicated on a non-homologous chromosome.